 - While the basic brown ninjas are normally somewhat troublesome in groups, the red ninjas have a tendency to launch rockets at you.
 Orange ones have the heat-seeking rockets.
 Gray ones can use grenades, which can pack a nasty punch.
 And the Shadow Ninja, in addition to being difficult to see, along with being very fast, has a firewall attack and a napalm attack, both of which are VERY deadly to be on the receiving end of.

 - Goddamned Bats: The hornets.
 They're small, very fast, and can come in a small fleet.
 Of course, with 1 HP, they are easy to kill.
 Good luck trying to hit them.

-- Values Dissonance: Oh so very much.
-What would've passed for harmless goofing on Asian culture in 1997 can come off as cringeworthy nowadays.
+- Values Dissonance: What would've passed for harmless goofing on Asian culture in 1997 can come off as cringeworthy nowadays.
 The amount of Asian stereotyping in this game is enough to make someone's head spin.
-Though it is admittedly Played for Laughs, it's not hard to see why someone would be a little turned off by it all, nor is it hard to see why the remake toned most of it down.
+Though it is admittedly Played for Laughs, it's not hard to see why someone would be a little turned off by it all, nor is it hard to see why the remake takes itself seriously with careful detail to avoid stereotyping.

 - What an Idiot!: At the end of level 16 Lo Wang is teleported into a cell by a trap and has to escape in level 17.
 The problem: the grate is easily opened so he can escape his cell right away.
 You also have to wonder why they didn't have a bunch of mooks waiting at the receiving end of the teleporter to all shoot Wang at once while he's in a cell with no room to dodge.

 Shadow Warrior (1997)